 They can begin learning this skill as soon as they start to talk.
 In fact, some appear to master this skill during their “terrible twos,” but by the middle school years they seem to regress.

-When my daughter Natalie, now an eighth grader, was in first grade, she committed her first felony: vandalism.
+When my daughter Natalie, now a tenth grader, was in first grade, she committed her first felony: vandalism.
 I picked her up from after school care.
 The counselors informed me that she had scratched “Nat” into one of the lunch tables in 18” letters.
 As a school principal this news is concerning on several levels, least of which is the fact that a principal’s daughter did this.
 I am also quite aware that school lunch tables are quite costly.
 To top it off, this school fed into my middle school, so I was especially embarrassed to have to face my colleague, the principal of this elementary school.

 We saw Principal Banda’s car in the school parking lot and headed over to knock on the office doors.
 Natalie was petrified as I informed her of the plan, which was her telling Mrs. Banda what happened.
 Natalie was shaking with fear.
 I explained that I was not there when it happened, so she needed to share what happened.
 While I knew she did not purposely damage the table, we still needed to take responsibility for our actions and find out how to make it right.